Best Cheap Health Insurance in Oklahoma (2025)

 Are health insurance rates going up in OK?

-Bronze plans decreased by 7%, on average, Silver plans lowered by 6% and catastrophic plans went down by 5%.
-Gold plans had the smallest average decrease, from 1% year to year.
+Bronze plans decreased by 5%, on average, Silver plans increased by 1% and Catastrophic plans rose by 5%.
+Gold plans had the smallest average decrease, at 2%.
+Health insurance rates across the board are projected to rise significantly more in 2026.

 Change